kuzzleio/documentation-old/src/sdk-reference/kuzzle/create-index.md

 ## Callback Response

-The response is a an object reflecting the index creation status.
+Returns an object with the index creation status.